MrFrey75/WorldBuilder/ROADMAP.md

 - ✅ Incremental delivery of functionality
 - ✅ Maintainable and testable codebase
 - ✅ Clear milestones and progress tracking

+### Phase Ordering Note

+**Phase 6 has been reordered** to come after Phase 7 (Events & Timeline).
+This change was made because:
+- Search & Filter functionality benefits from having all major entity types implemented first
+- Timeline/Event search filters require the timeline system to exist
+- More comprehensive and useful search can be implemented once Relationships and Events are in place
+- This creates a more logical development flow: Core Entities → Relationships → Events → Search

+**New Phase Order:**
+- Phase 6: Relationships & Connections (formerly Phase 7)
+- Phase 7: Events & Timeline System (formerly Phase 8)
+- Phase 8: Search & Filter (formerly Phase 6)

 ---